KOSF: KGO-FM and KSFX

-KGO-FM changed its call sign to KSFX in early 1971, keeping its progressive rock format until May 1973.
-At that time, KSFX aired a top 40 "Musicradio" approach, similar to WABC in New York City.
+To develop a separate identity from its AM counterpart, KGO-FM changed its call sign to KSFX in early 1971.
+Its progressive rock format continued until May 1973, when KSFX switched to a Top 40 "Musicradio" approach, similar to WABC in New York City.
 By late 1974, the station veered towards a dance/soul-flavored format.
-During the late 1970s, KSFX had a brief run with a disco format.
+During the late 1970s, KSFX had a brief run with a disco music format.

-In late 1980, KSFX switched to an album-oriented rock (AOR) format modeled after sister station KLOS in Los Angeles.
-This lasted until May 1982, when stiff competition from KMEL and CBS-owned KRQR prompted KSFX to drop AOR for talk, featuring the ABC-syndicated Talkradio network.
-Switching back to the KGO-FM call sign, the FM signal complemented the primarily local talk programming of its AM sister station.
+In late 1980, KSFX switched to an album-oriented rock (AOR) format modeled after sister station KLOS in Los Angeles and WPLJ in New York.
+It played the top songs from the best selling rock albums.
+This lasted until May 1982.
+Stiff competition from rival rock stations KMEL and CBS-owned KRQR prompted KSFX to drop AOR.

+In 1982, the station returned to its KGO-FM call letters and switched to All-Talk, based on 810 KGO's success as San Francisco's top station.
+While KGO had mostly local talk hosts, KGO-FM featured programs from the ABC-syndicated Talkradio network, along with some local shows.

+Yes/No Radio KLOK-FM

-ABC sold the station on January 1, 1984, to Weaver, Davis, Fowler (WDF), which owned KLOK in San Jose; accordingly, the station was renamed KLOK-FM.
-KLOK-FM had an interactive adult contemporary format called "Yes/No Radio" in which listeners would call in their votes on whether songs should remain on or to be removed from the playlist.
+ABC sold the station on January 1, 1984, to Weaver, Davis, Fowler (WDF), which owned KLOK 1170 AM in San Jose.
+Accordingly, the station was renamed KLOK-FM.
+(This is not connected with the current KLOK-FM, a Regional Mexican station in Greenfield.)

+KLOK-FM had an interactive adult contemporary format called "Yes/No Radio."
+Listeners would call in their votes on whether songs should remain on or to be removed from the playlist.
+This only lasted three years.